Kixunil/configure_me/configure_me/README.md

 name = "port"
 type = "u16"
 optional = false
-# This text will be used in the documentation (help etc)
+# This text will be used in the documentation (help etc.)
 # It's not mandatory, but your progam will be ugly without it.
 doc = "Port to listen on."

 [[param]]
 name = "bind_addr"
-type = "::std::net::Ipv4Addr" # Yes, this works and  you can use your own types implementing Deserialize and ParseArg as well! default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value doc = "IP address to bind to."
+type = "::std::net::Ipv4Addr" # Yes, this works and you can use your own types as well! (impl.
+Deserialize and ParseArg) default = "::std::net::Ipv4Addr::new(0, 0, 0, 0)" # Rust expression that creates the value. doc = "IP address to bind to."

 [[param]]
 name = "tls_cert"
 type = "String"
 doc = "Path to the TLS certificate.
 The connections will be unsecure if it isn't provided."
-# optional = true is the default, no need to add it here
+# optional = true is the default, no need to add it here.
 ```

 Then, create a simple `build.rs` script like: